 All indications are that we will have to use all our common knowledge to implement measures against climate change.

-And the measures should be implemented where they have the most positive local effect, at the same time as
+And the measures should be implemented where they have the most positive local effect, at

 the effect on global warming is indisputable.